The Evolutionary Psychology FAQ

 6. Finally, even the best work in evolutionary psychology remains incomplete.
 Two examples: 1) evolutionary psychologists have made several predictions about mate preferences, and these predictions have been verified in a broad range of cross-cultural contexts.
 However, the empirical data have not been subjected to many alternative interpretations.
 It is possible that they can be accounted for by other theories, and it will be difficult to be fully convinced that the evolutionary interpretation is correct until it withstands challenges from competing paradigms.
 The record on this account, however, is quite good so far.
 Competing theories such as the "social role", "structural powerlessness" and "economic inequality of the sexes" hypotheses have been tested in a number of studies and have received little, if any, support.
 2) The cheater detection hypothesis, on the other hand, has withstood a blizzard of competing hypotheses, but it has been confirmed in only a very limited number of cross-cultural contexts: Europe, and one Amazonian group.
 Adaptations must be universal, and the variation seen in even the limited cross-cultural cheater detection studies suggests that further studies are warranted.

-The theoretical foundations of evolutionary psychology are identical to the theoretical foundations of adaptationism.
+References and other reading The theoretical foundations of evolutionary psychology are identical to the theoretical foundations of adaptationism.
 The following is a very brief annotated list of references and recommended reading:

 Williams, George C. (1966).
 Adaptation and Natural Selection.
 Princeton University Press.
 This is the founding document for adaptationism in general and evolutionary psychology in particular.
 It identifies 'adaptation' as a principle unit of analysis, and 'evidence of design' as the best evidence for adaptation.
 Evolutionary psychology can be thought of as Williams applied to the brain.